Trunch History

 Most of the Trunch Fullers never left Norfolk to live but there were a few exceptions.
 Austin (born 1872) was a coachman in Middlesex in the early 1900s, Charles (born 1880) was a labourer in a brewery in Essex at the same time and William (born 1845) was a fisherman in Grimsby in 1871 - 1891.

-Click here for a chart of Fuller families in Trunch
+Click here for a chart of families and census information

 Powered by Create your own unique website with customizable templates.